DjangoGirls/tutorial/en/django_start_project/README.md

 > If you are hosting your project on `Glitch.com`, let us protect the Django secret key that needs to
 > remain confidential (otherwise, anyone remixing your project could see it):
 >   * First, we are going to create a random secret key.
-Open the Glitch terminal again, and type the following command :
+>     Open the Glitch terminal again, and type the following command:
 >     {% filename %}.env{% endfilename %}
 >     ```bash
 >     python -c 'from django.core.management.utils import get_random_secret_key; \